The Basics of Philosophy w/ Wendy Turgeon

 Art/Rich Poetry Roundtable

-Tuesday, April 22nd, 4:00 pm (In Person and Zoom)
+Tuesday, July 15th, 4:00 pm (In Person and Zoom)

 The Art/Rich Poetry Roundtable meets every Tuesday to discuss poetry in depth.
 We read poets of all styles and points of view from classical times to the present, and welcome readers of poetry who enjoy meeting with fellow lovers of poetry for lively discussion.